patfiaux/CRSsim/README.md

 ```

 ## 3.2 Advanced Analysis and performance evaluation

+3.2.1 **alphaRRA**.
 To analyze data with MAGeCK as used by [Diao et al. 2017](https://www.ncbi.nlm.nih.gov/pubmed/28417999), specify use of `alphaRRA` and the bins within which to tile the analyzed region.
 Note, `alphaRRA` will be applied to per-guide scores from all methods given by the `Method` flag.
 ```r
 analysis.specs$postScoreAlphaRRA <- TRUE
 analysis.specs$binSize <- 50
 ```

+3.2.2 **Sliding Window**.
 To combine guide scores using a sliding window as in [Fulco et al. 2016](https://www.ncbi.nlm.nih.gov/pubmed/27708057) or [Simeonov et al. 2017](https://www.ncbi.nlm.nih.gov/pubmed/28854172), specify the number of guides to include per sliding window as well as the maximum window size (if the tiled deletion generates a 10KB gap it would not make sense to consider the entire region as one score).
 ```r
 analysis.specs$postScoreSlidingWindow <- TRUE
 analysis.specs$guidePerSlidingWindow <- 15